Did you know that the ocean covers 70% of the planet*?

 It’s dynamic, powerful, and full of life.
 In fact, every living thing in this world depends on it—but it’s in danger.

 From climate change to plastic pollution and overfishing.
-Humans are treating these life-giving waters in a tragic way.
+Humans are tragically treating these life-giving waters.

 So what can we do about it?

 If you’re wondering how you can protect our oceans, you’ve come to the right place.

 Read on to find out how YOU can make a difference today.

 Take Action to Protect Our Oceans

 When you start to see the scope of the problem, you may feel powerless.

 You can make a difference.

 If each of us follows these next 7 tips, we really could save our oceans.

 So what are you waiting for?